CodeReclaimers/neat-python/docs/config_file.rst

 [species] section
 -----------------
-* *species_size*
-    The target number of species to maintain.
-When the number of species is different from *species_size*, *compatibility_threshold* will be adjusted up or down as necessary to attempt to return to *species_size*.
 * *survival_threshold*
     The fraction for each species allowed to reproduce on each generation.
-* *old_threshold*
-    The number of generations beyond which species are considered old.
-* *youth_threshold*
-    The number of generations below which species are considered young.
-* *old_penalty*
-    The multiplicative fitness adjustment applied to old species' average fitness.
-This value is typically on (0.0, 1.0].
-* *youth_boost*
-    The multiplicative fitness adjustment applied to young species' average fitness.
-This value is typically on [1.0, 2.0].
 * *max_stagnation*
     Species that have not shown improvement in more than this number of generations will be considered stagnant and removed.